Arabic at the UofA

 Our Arabic program boasts world-class faculty who represent the diverse regions and dialects of the Arab world.
 Passionate about teaching the language and culture, our faculty go the extra mile to make classes both fun and educational.
 Our classes are tight-knit communities that students look forward to every day.

 Welcome Message from Professor Haydar, Section Head of the Arabic Program:

 BA in Arabic Now Available

 Our program is growing!
-New Arabic Major now available.
+New Arabic Major and additional Major in Arabic for non-Arts & Sciences Students are now available.
 Join our “Arabic Family” at the U of A and have fun learning the language while preparing for an extraordinary career.

 Students can also obtain a Minor in Arabic.

 We are very proud to introduce to you our first year graduates with a BA in Arabic.

 Arab history and civilization are neither exclusively Arab nor Muslim.
 Cosmopolitan in nature, they included Arab Muslim and non-Muslim scholars who published in Arabic as well as figures from other cultures who chose Arabic as the language of their scholarship.

 Avicenna was a Persian polymath who is regarded as one of the most significant physicians, astronomers, thinkers and writers of the Islamic Golden Age.
 He has been described as the father of early modern medicine.
 Wikipedia